-Electrovaya has entered into a month-to-month lease for approximately 2,200 square feet of manufacturing and office space and a lease commencing January 1, 2008, for 7,500 square feet of new space at a building to be constructed at the Saratoga Technology + Energy Park ("STEP").
-The STEP lease is subject to the landlord obtaining the necessary financing to complete the new building and the availability of space that meets the requirements of the Company.
+Electrovaya has entered into a lease for approximately 2,200 square feet of manufacturing and office space at Ballston Spa and a multi-year lease for 7,500 square feet of new space at a building to be constructed at the Saratoga Technology + Energy Park ("STEP").
+The lease at Ballston Spa is in on month-to month basis until the completion of the new premises at STEP.
+The lease at STEP will commence upon the completion of the fit-out of this new space, expected in early 2008.